Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Related Work

 Overall, prior work has made substantial progress in IPv6 target generation, active discovery, topology inference, and security measurement.
-However, existing studies often focus on only one layer of the problem, such as active address discovery, router interface collection, or specific exposure classes.
-In contrast, our work revisits IPv6 network peripheries from a broader and more integrated perspective, combining large-scale periphery discovery with service exposure analysis, LLM-related unauthorized-access measurement, and routing-loop validation to provide an updated global security view of the contemporary IPv6 edge.
+However, existing studies usually focus on a single layer, such as active address discovery, router-interface collection, or specific exposure classes, and have paid limited attention to IPv6 network periphery devices as a distinct security target.
+They also lack a lightweight strategy for quickly selecting high-value BGP-announced prefixes before large-scale probing.
+In contrast, our work revisits IPv6 network peripheries from an integrated perspective, combining prefix-level selection, large-scale periphery discovery, service exposure analysis, LLM-related unauthorized-access case study, and routing-loop validation to provide an updated global security view of the contemporary IPv6 edge.